OdeStaples/rxjs-notes/4 - operators.md

 - `delay` isn't necessarily spacing them out.
 If we rage click, they all come in roughly the same time, just two seconds in the future.

+# toArray

+- Collects all source emissions and emits them as an array when the source completes.

+- `toArray` will wait until the source Observable completes before emitting the array containing all emissions.
+When the source Observable errors no array will be emitted

 # throttleTime

 - `throttleTime`